char-tan/DreamSound/README.md

 This project is a fork of a [Pytorch DeepDream](https://github.com/gordicaleksa/pytorch-deepdream) implementation by [Aleksa Gordić](https://github.com/gordicaleksa) where I have applied the DeepDream algorithm to audio.
 VGG19 models were trained to classify mel spectrograms from two datasets; UrbanSounds8k and free-music-archive (small).
 These trained models are then used to "dream" audio features onto input mel spectrograms; like the original DeepDream this creates some interesting outputs!

+**WARNING!** This code can produce some horrible / loud sounds, turn the volume down before listening to an output for the first time.

 **Note:** due to git lfs not supporting public forks, I have a separate [repo](https://github.com/char-tan/DreamSoundModels) where the required model files can be found.

 ### Examples

 examples/ contains some example outputs, including the parameters that were used in each case.

+**Note:** For completeness, I haven't cropped any of these wav files.
+Some of the ouroboros files end up "overcooked" (bad screeching sound).

 ### Usage

-**WARNING!** This code can produce some horrible / loud sounds, turn the volume down before listening to an output for the first time.

 Important parameters